zumo64/ccsearch/Readme.md

  - `docker-compose up`

 ### Test
- - Use postman or curl to ingest documents into cluster_one and cluster_two using respectively port 9201 and 9202
+ - Use postman or curl to ingest documents into cluster_one and cluster_two using respectively  http://localhost:9201 and http://localhost:9202
  - send search requests in dev_tool.txt on the dev tool console of Kibana.